gigerbytes/simulate_a_self_driving_car/README.md

 ```

 ## Credits

+This is the code was developed by and used in [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.

 The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
 I've merely created a wrapper to get people started.